Filing a complaint with Kifid: your rights and step-by-step plan

 Choose a location

-Filing complaints with Kifid: Your rights and steps
+Filing a complaint with Kifid: your rights and step-by-step plan

-When you have a conflict with a bank, insurer or financial advisor, this can have major consequences.
-Perhaps your compensation has been denied, insurance is not paid or you are dissatisfied with a financial product.
-In such cases, you can turn to Kifid (Complaints Institute Financial Services).
-This independent institute handles complaints from consumers and small entrepreneurs about financial service providers.
+When you have a dispute with a bank, insurer, or financial advisor, it can have major consequences.
+Perhaps your compensation claim has been rejected, an insurance policy is not paying out, or you are dissatisfied with a financial product.
+In such cases, you can turn to Kifid (Financial Services Complaints Institute).
+This independent institute handles complaints from consumers and small business owners about financial service providers.

-In this article we explain what Kifid is, how you can file a complaint and what the role of a lawyer can be in this.
+In this article, we explain what Kifid is, how you can file a complaint, and what role a lawyer can play in the process.

 What is Kifid?

-The Complaints Institute Financial Services (Kifid) is an independent organization that settles disputes between consumers and financial institutions.
-Think of:
+The Financial Services Complaints Institute (Kifid) is an independent organization that resolves disputes between consumers and financial institutions.
+Examples include:

 • Banks